RomanTheCube/salesforce-flow-version-manager/README.md

 A Salesforce admin tool for bulk viewing and deleting inactive flow versions.
 Solves the limitation of Salesforce's standard UI, which only allows deleting flow versions one at a time.

+## Disclaimer

+**USE AT YOUR OWN RISK.** This software is provided "as is", without warranty of any kind, express or implied.
+The author(s) assume no responsibility or liability for any errors, omissions, data loss, system failures, or any other damages that may result from the use of this tool.

+By using this software, you acknowledge that:

+- **Deleting flow versions is permanent and cannot be undone**
+- You are solely responsible for verifying which versions you delete
+- You should always test in a sandbox environment before using in production
+- You should maintain backups of critical flows before performing bulk deletions
+- The author(s) are not liable for any direct, indirect, incidental, or consequential damages

+**This tool is not an official Salesforce product and is not supported by Salesforce.**

+---

 ## Features

 - View all flows in your org with version counts